 Discover the flight mode

-Now, this step is applicable for those who are getting the signals properly, but often they are not able to place a call or frequently experiencing poor signal bar indications on their home screen.
+Now, this step is applicable for those who are getting the signals properly, but often they are not able to place a call or frequently experience poor signal bar indications on their home screen.
 One quick way to fix it is, activate the flight mode for a few seconds and then disable it, this way you will be able to reconnect the network with good signal strength.
 Remember, you have to follow this step multiple times a day when you are having similar network issues.

 Manually search for the network